okpalan/curios-components/README.md

 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-# 🎨 Design Standard for Draft Components
+# 🎨 Design Standard for Curios Components

 ## Core Essence

-The Draft Components library aims to empower developers and UI designers to collaboratively solve UI problems in a coherent manner.
+The Curios Components library aims to empower developers and UI designers to collaboratively solve UI problems in a coherent manner.
 Each component is designed with the intent to address specific challenges, ensuring that solutions are consistent, professional, and user-friendly. 🌟

 ## Problem-Solving Framework

 ### Unified Approach

-Developers are encouraged to document UI problems in `docs/statements/TODO.md` and associated issues like `docs/issues/TODO.md`. 📝 Each documented problem serves as a reference point for how to approach solutions using Draft Components, allowing for a structured and collaborative resolution process.
+Developers are encouraged to document UI problems in `docs/statements/TODO.md` and associated issues like `docs/issues/TODO.md`. 📝 Each documented problem serves as a reference point for how to approach solutions using Curios Components, allowing for a structured and collaborative resolution process.

 ### Migration and Implementation